CivComs/govspec/readme.md

 Join the Google Group http://groups.google.com/group/govspec and add to the discussion.
 Make sure you announce/introduce yourself.
 Membership is open.

+**Add a Resource**

+Add a resource link to the wiki at https://github.com/CivComs/govspec/wiki/Helpful-Resources

 Status
 -------